 First thing that I recommend you do is to start taking very thin passes on a piece of wood, and establish the grain direction right away.
 Start feeding the peace in the way that doesn’t cause the machine to scream, and you will love the results.

 For pure practice, plane that piece down the darn near nothing.
 Keep going and going and seeing how thin you can get it, and take very thin passes along the way.
 The thickness planer is an awesome tool, all you need to do is use it.

-If you have any questions on these awesome tips about using a wood planer, please leave a comment and I’ll be glad to answer them.
+If you have any questions on these awesome tips about using a wood planer, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.

 - 7 Woodworking Books Available on Amazon

 - Over 1 Million Words Published About Woodworking

 - Bachelor of Arts Degree from Arizona State University

 I receive Commissions for Purchases Made Through the Links in This Post.